pair_style buck command¶

 These styles support the pair_modify tail option for adding long-range tail corrections to energy and pressure for the A,C terms in the pair interaction.

 These styles write their information to binary restart files, so pair_style and pair_coeff commands do not need to be specified in an input script that reads a restart file.

 These styles can only be used via the pair keyword of the run_style respa command.
 They do not support the inner, middle, outer keywords.

 The buck/coul/long style is part of the KSPACE package.
-The buck/coul/long/cs style is part of the CORESHELL package.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.